Are You Stuck in a Rut?

 As the years rolled by, I let myself be convinced that I needed more stuff to be happy.

 I didn’t need more stuff, I needed new people in my life.

 I grew up in a home, with a mother in the kitchen, and a father who provided for the table.

 Learn to make meals at home.
-You can use this new decluttered space to entertain friends, in a more manageable and simple atmosphere.
+You can use this newly decluttered space to entertain friends, in a more manageable and simple atmosphere.

 Are you always running to the bank to pay your bills, cash a check, or get some cash from the machine, at $1.50 or more, per withdrawal?

-Whatever your thoughts are about money, … money and money management, is here to stay.
+Whatever your thoughts are about money, … money and money management, are here to stay.